 To register for thesis hours, you must complete a Restricted Registration form and submit the form to the MFA Graduate Program Assistant.
-Review the requirements for thesis enrollment requirements and full-time enrollment requirements in the UCF College of Studies Catalog.
+Review the thesis requirements and full-time enrollment requirements in the UCF College of Graduate Studies Catalog.

 Review UCF College of Graduate Studies Resources/Requirements